catalyst/moodle-local_outage/README.md

 What is this?
 -------------

-This is a local plugin used together with the auth plugin.
+This is a local plugin used together with the auth_outage plugin.

 You will only need it if you are using Moodle 2.9 or lower.